china8036/Footprint/Programming/Java/JavaSE/JCF/Java_JCF3-Map族-HashMap.md

   - `HashMap​(int initialCapacity, float loadFactor)`: Constructs an empty HashMap with the specified initial capacity and load factor.
   - `HashMap​(Map<? extends K,? extends V> m)`: Constructs a new HashMap with the same mappings as the specified Map.
 - 添加 Key-Value 元素
   - `V put​(K key, V value)`: Associates the specified value with the specified key in this map.
-	- `V putIfAbsent​(K key, V value)`: If the specified key is not already associated with a value (or is mapped to null) associates it with the given value and returns null, else returns the current value.
+  - `V putIfAbsent(K key, V value)`: If the specified key is not already associated with a value (or is mapped to null) associates it with the given value and returns null, else returns the current value.
-	- `void	putAll​(Map<? extends K,? extends V> m)`: Copies all of the mappings from the specified map to this map.
+  - `void putAll(Map<? extends K,? extends V> m)`: Copies all of the mappings from the specified map to this map.
 - 删除 Key-Value 元素
-	- `V remove​(Object key)`: Removes the mapping for the specified key from this map if present.
+  - `V remove(Object key)`: Removes the mapping for the specified key from this map if present.
-	- `boolean	remove​(Object key, Object value)`: Removes the entry for the specified key only if it is currently mapped to the specified value.
+  - `boolean remove(Object key, Object value)`: Removes the entry for the specified key only if it is currently mapped to the specified value.
 - 根据 Key 获取 Key-Value 元素
   - `V get​(Object key)`: Returns the value to which the specified key is mapped, or null if this map contains no mapping for the key.
   - `V getOrDefault​(Object key, V defaultValue)`: Returns the value to which the specified key is mapped, or defaultValue if this map contains no mapping for the key.
 - 遍历集合
   - `Set<K> keySet​()`: Returns a Set view of the keys contained in this map.
   - `Collection<V> values​()`: Returns a Collection view of the values contained in this map.
-	- `Set<Map.Entry<K,V>> entrySet​()`: Returns a Set view of the mappings contained in this map.
+  - `Set<Map.Entry<K,V>> entrySet()`: Returns a Set view of the mappings contained in this map.
-	- `void	forEach​(BiConsumer<? super K,? super V> action)`: Performs the given action for each entry in this map until all entries have been processed or the action throws an exception.
+  - `void forEach(BiConsumer<? super K,? super V> action)`: Performs the given action for each entry in this map until all entries have been processed or the action throws an exception.

 ## 3. 源码分析